 Specific attention has been devoted to the analysis of flows of funds data.
 Net finance is the sum of cash flow, i.e. internally generated funds, and the net change in external sources of finance, i.e. debts or equity.
 Net finance could be positive or negative, where the latter case regards firms that for example reduce debt or buy back shares or had negative cash flow.
 We define a dummy (equity) that is equal to 1 for firms that in a specific year have a positive amount of net issues of equity.
-Similar dummies are also created for net positive issues of financial debt and for positive cash flow in order to verify their impact on the firm propensity of R&D as well.4
+Similar dummies are also created for net positive issues of financial debt and for positive cash flow in order to verify their impact on the firm propensity of R&D as well.
+As for robustness, we also try to evaluate the impact of net equity over net finance so that we can use a continuous variable, though in this case we need to limit the analysis to firms with positive net finance.

-The industry is measured by the Ateco 2007 code (2/3 digits) recorded in Cerved; by using this code we also classify firms in high-tech sectors using the OECD classification.5 Firm size is measured by the number of employees from Cerved; when this number is missing we alternatively use data from the SMF survey.
+The industry is measured by the Ateco 2007 code (2/3 digits) recorded in Cerved; by using this code we also classify firms in high-tech sectors using the OECD classification.
+Firm size is measured by the number of employees from Cerved; when this number is missing we alternatively use data from the SMF survey.
 Age is the difference between the year to which the data refer and the inception year recorded in the SMF survey; some negative outliers are excluded from the analysis.
 The area (5 areas) is based on the location of the company's registered office.
 The other variables used as controls firm's characteristics in the baseline estimation are a dummy equal 1 if the firm is exporting, and for firms belonging to a group or a consortium, and the ratio of graduate employees to total employees.
-As additional controls we also include inventory on total assets, an indicator of profitability measured by cash-flow on total assets and an indicator of productivity given by valued added divided by the number of employees.
+As additional controls we also include inventory on total assets as a measure of collateral, an indicator of profitability measured by cash-flow on total assets and an indicator of productivity given by valued added divided by the number of employees.
 More details about the variables used in the estimations are reported in the Appendix where we also include the sources of the data.